(IT CAN BE PRAYED ANYTIME IN THE DAY)

 The Greek word for wisdom is “sophia” and it refers to the intimate understanding of God’s Word and His commandments which results in holy and upright living.
 This spiritual gift of wisdom, like the gift of knowledge, is also referred to as the “word of wisdom” or “utterance of wisdom.”
 Wisdom is not the quoting of facts.
 Wisdom is a gift that allows a person to understand things from God’s point of view.
 In other words, Wisdom allows a person to recognize truth.
 A person with the Gift of Wisdom is able to take this truth and use it to glorify God by choosing Godly solutions to problems.

 Several Scriptures reveal the true beauty of the gift of wisdom.
 Today’s scriptural text reveals King Solomon’s prayer for the gift of Wisdom.
 Apparently, King Solomon is synonymous with wisdom because he prayed for it and consequently became the wisest king ever.
 Today’s text shows part of the content of his prayer.
-The prayer is modelled on the one in 1Kgs 3:6-9 and 2Chr 1:8-10.
+The prayer is modeled on the one in 1Kgs 3:6-9 and 2Chr 1:8-10.
 God’s answer to Solomon’s prayer serves a great inspiration for us today, in order that we might pray for this spiritual gift.
 Indeed, the church needs those with the spiritual gift of wisdom to guide her through uncertain or difficult times (See also Colossians 1:9-10, 2:1-3; James 3:13-18).

 In the context of 1 Corinthians 12:8, Wisdom means to speak to the life of an individual or to a specific situation with great understanding and a righteous perspective, with the goal of guiding others toward a life of holiness and worship.
 Psalm 111:10 says: “The fear of the Lord is the beginning of wisdom; all those who practice it have a good understanding.
 His praise endures forever!”
 Wisdom begins with the fear of the Lord.
 It begins with knowing who God is and who we are in comparison to Him.
 That leads to understanding and then to practising righteousness.
 A life of wisdom ultimately results in the praise of God.
 James 3:17 says “the wisdom from above is first pure, then peaceable, gentle, open to reason, full of mercy and good fruits, impartial and sincere.”
 This is undoubtedly a work of the Holy Spirit in the life of a believer.
 The highest wisdom is found in the cross of Christ, which is “folly to those who are perishing, but to us who are being saved, it is the power of God.”
 (1 Corinthians 1:18).